linuxus/conveyor-belt-deeplens/README.md

         * Project name: conveyor-belt
     * Under Project content:
         * Click on Add model, click on radio button for deeplens-object-detection and click Add model.
-        * Click on Add function, click on radio button for your lambda function (example: lab1-worker-safety-deeplens) lambda function and click Add function.
+        * Click on Add function, click on radio button for your lambda function (example: conveyor-belt-car) lambda function and click Add function.
 * Click Create.
 This returns you to the Projects screen.
+### Deploy DeepLens Project <a id="deploydlproject"></a>

+1. From DeepLens console, On the Projects screen, choose the radio button to the left of your project name, then choose Deploy to device.
+2. On the Target device screen, from the list of AWS DeepLens devices, choose the radio button to the left of the device where you want to deploy this project.
+3. Choose Review.
+This will take you to the Review and deploy screen.
+    If a project is already deployed to the device, you will see a warning message "There is an existing project on this device.
+Do you want to replace it?
+If you Deploy, AWS DeepLens will remove the current project before deploying the new project."
+4. On the Review and deploy screen, review your project and click Deploy to deploy the project.
+This will take you to to device screen, which shows the progress of your project deployment.